Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 15: Maun to Khwai River Conservation Area – Botswana

-• Included Highlight: Sunset Mokoro excursion
+• Included Activities: Sunset Mokoro excursion

-• Optional Activity: Scenic Okavango Delta Flight
+• Optional Activities: Scenic Okavango Delta Flight

 • Meals: Breakfast, Lunch & Dinner